 One last thing you might need to take into consideration is the age of your children.
 If you have teenagers, they may prefer to have quiet and private spaces for independent work.
 Setting up a desk in their room might be more appropriate than having them work in a homeschool room.
 On the other end of the scale, if you have toddlers joining in the fun, keeping school resources out of reach, and finding a home for toys to keep them occupied during lesson time may be a major consideration for you.

-This is day 17 of my Homeschooling 101 Blog Party.
-I’m so glad you are here!
-Stay tuned because we have more veteran homeschoolers sharing their tips with you almost every day right here.
-Oh and don’t forget to enter the HUGE giveaways and join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!
+This is day 17 of my Homeschooling 101 Blog Series … I’m so glad you are here!
+Don’t miss all the other posts.
+Oh and don’t forget to join the exclusive Facebook group to chat it up with other homeschooling mamas in our amazing and growing community!

 Kirstee is mum to two from Queensland, Australia.
 She is a collector of chickens, a terrible housekeeper, a no-nonsense country-style cook, lover of mason jars, passable vegetable gardener, holistic homeschool educator, to-do list fanatic and bush wanderer.
 She blogs at thiswholehome.com and shares advice and encouragement on implementing a holistic model of education in your home, as well as practical tips to stay sane as a homeschool mama.
 Instagram – @this.whole.home